JosephusPaye/stash/README.md

 }

 /**
- * A function (possibly async) that produces the value to cache */ type Producer<V> =
+ * A function (possibly async) that produces a value to cache */ type Producer<V> =
   | ((options: { isRevalidating: boolean }) => V)
   | ((options: { isRevalidating: boolean }) => Promise<V>);

 /**
- * Options for caching items.
+ * Options for caching items
  */
 type CacheOptions = {
   /**
-   * How long the item should be in the cache before it's considered stale, in seconds */ maxAge?: number;
+   * How long an item should be in the cache before it's considered stale, in seconds */ maxAge?: number;